Mihailo Petrović (Chetnik): Serbian Chetnik Organization

 He joined early the Serbian Chetnik Organization, formed to rid the Turk from the Balkans and consequently mainland Europe.
 Petrović was also a member of the Association of Reserve Officers and Warriors that commissioned a number of monuments to the fallen Chetnik fighters in the mid-1920s.
 It was an opportunity to praise the Chetnik leaders' effort for the liberation of Old Serbia and to criticize the post-war neglect of Serbian war veterans, to attack those who too easily forgot the great sufferings the Serbian people in their plight for emancipation.

-The first reliable data about early Chetnik activity came with the fall of Communism in the 1990s, written by Vladan Virijević, a professor from Kosovo-Metohija, who mentions archpriest Mihailo Petrović "as an old warrior" who came to bless Chetnik standards, banners and flags in villages and towns throughout Raška in 1937 at a time of the Concordat crisis in Yugoslavia.
+The first reliable data about early Chetnik activity came with the fall of Communism in the early 1990s, written by Vladan Virijević, a professor from Kosovo-Metohija, who mentions archpriest Mihailo Petrović "as an old warrior" who came to bless Chetnik standards, banners and flags in villages and towns throughout Raška in 1937 at a time of the Concordat crisis in Yugoslavia.